 “Patients and families will still be receiving highly personal care to meet all their health care needs,” said Capt.
 Hillary Darrow, medical director at the Killeen Medical Home.

-Additional information can be found at https://darnall.tricare.mil under the “Clinics” tab.
+https://darnall.tricare.mil under the “Clinics” tab.
 Select your clinic and look for the heading, “Acuity-based Pilot Initiative FAQ”.